eslint/github-action/README.md

 ## Configuring

 First, create an npm script called `eslint:github-action` in your `package.json` file.
 This script should run ESLint on all of the files that should be linted on a pull request.
-The script must include the `-f compact` option, which outputs ESLint results in JSON format.
-This is important for the action to understand the ESLint results.
 Here's an example script:

 ```json
 {